January 24, 2012 by bradcharlesbeals

 My brother-in-law can see deer in the woods.
 That may not seem like a feat unless you’re with him, unless he’s pointing at a curved piece of gray-brown lump pressing out from a thick tree trunk.
 And no amount of squinting and straining, no trick of the imagination will allow you to see what he sees, not until the lump moves and either disappears behind the tree or materializes into a deer.
 His brain has been long trained to see forest patterns and therefore breaks in the patterns.
 And those breaks, at certain heights off the ground, in certain un-tree-like curves and colors are often deer.
 But, like learning a new language, it takes years to see that way.
 And yet always, at all points in the education of our eyes, the forest is full.

 I’m only now learning to see the trees that hide the deer.
-Two years ago, I bought a house that has a woodstove, so I’ve spent some time in woods, felling, splitting, and hauling a variety of hardwood and not-so-hardwood trees.
+Some years ago, I bought a house that has a woodstove, so I’ve spent a lot of time in woods, felling, splitting, and hauling a variety of hardwood and not-so-hardwood trees.
 I’ve learned to see maple and cherry and oak and beach and poplar and elm.
 They look different, these trees.
 Their bark, leaves, limbs, and shapes are different.
 And I’ve learned this so gradually that I can’t remember what woods looked like when they were filled only with tree.
 So how do I know that I’m seeing more now that I once did?
 Because I narrate.
 I walk the woods and practice the vernacular.
 “That’s dogwood…old beech…maple there…nice cherry tree…beautiful sycamore.”
 I didn’t do that just a few years ago because I wasn’t really seeing different trees.
 I had not the vocabulary for it.
 And now, as my tree vocabulary grows, so does the complexity of what I see.

 This idea that seeing is powered by knowledge brings me to more questions: what am I missing right now?
 What parts of my nascent vision are comprised of stock footage?
 And am I even able to detect such blindness?
 It gets very tricky here.
 To be able to see a blur, a lack of pattern, requires first a recognition of pattern.
 So no, I can’t detect the blindness.
 I can’t look around at the landscape and say now there’s a lack of clarity and detail just waiting to be filled in with knowledge.
 I can’t because there’s too much detail already filled in around it, the detail exactly matching the knowledge beneath.
 I can’t see potential patterns anymore than a child can see the inches he has yet to grow or read the language he has yet to learn.